 By Frank Rotering | November 19, 2019

 The latest environmental warning from the scientific community correctly states that the fate of humankind now hangs in the balance.
 But how did this happen?
 How did a highly intelligent species, in full possession of the relevant facts, come to threaten its own existence?
-In Ecological Survival and Revolutionary Change I offered a broad answer: humankind triggered ecological overshoot in the 1950s but then failed to respond in a rational manner.
+In Ecological Survival and Revolutionary Change I offer a broad answer: humankind triggered ecological overshoot in the 1950s but then failed to respond in a rational manner.
 Here I go further by addressing two critical issues: the evolved human characteristics that produced the overshoot event, and the factors underlying our inaction after it occurred.
-The conclusions will permit me to analyze the people's last-ditch struggle for ecological survival in future posts.

 To address the first issue it is necessary to critically examine the savannah hypothesis - the conventional account of humankind's origins in East Africa.
 This states that, as the regional climate became cooler and dryer a few million years ago, several ape species left the dwindling forests, shifted from knuckle-walking to bipedalism, and started new lives on the sparsely-treed plains.
 The struggle for survival among the dangerous creatures that shared this habitat sharpened our ancestors' wits and produced the tool-making, language, and culture that characterize our species - Homo sapiens.